 Despite the fact that the temperature has plummeted again here in the UK, the stretching light and the sudden explosion of daffodils have given a real transitional feel to the week.
-It may have had something of a false start, but spring is undeniably on its way as we rapidly move towards the end of February.
-Hope, potential, promise—a time of year to start leaning in to thoughts of all that lies ahead.
-Elizabeth Strout expresses this perfectly (of course) in

 I just finished up Wilding -- had to take periodic breaks to digest the statistics (which is to say, let them pass through my mind unregistered) -- and can give it a modified recommendation.
 I recommend it because it's a fascinating look at the whole process of (re)wilding as well as raising some excellent questions about what IS the "natural" state of the land (in the UK or anywhere, really).
 I feel like I want to get updates now, as it was published *way* back in 2018.
 I modify the recommendation because of all of the statistics...which I imagine are very helpful for the numberly-minded.
 Which I'm not.